-We achieved our Enhanced Healthy Schools status in Summer 2013.
+We achieved Enhanced Healthy Schools.
 This was a joint partnership between staff and pupils who made and implemented suggestions about eating more healthily.

 Please find some information focused around wellbeing and mental health support for adults and children.

 The PSHE Association Coronavirus Hub provides a lot of information around supporting your child’s wellbeing during home learning and returning to school.
 There are also resources which can be used at home. https://www.pshe-association.org.uk/content/coronavirus-hub